afska/gba-link-connection/README.md

 `interval` | **u16** | `50` | Number of *1024cycles* (61.04μs) ticks between transfers *(50 = 3.052ms)*.
 It's the interval of Timer #`sendTimerId`.
 `sendTimerId` | **u8** *(0~3)* | `3` | GBA Timer to use for sending.

-You can also change the compile-time constant `LINK_WIRELESS_QUEUE_SIZE` to set a custom buffer size (how many incoming and outcoming messages the queues can store at max).
+You can also change these compile-time constants:
+- `LINK_WIRELESS_QUEUE_SIZE`: to set a custom buffer size (how many incoming and outcoming messages the queues can store at max).
 The default value is `30`, which seems fine for most games.
+- `LINK_WIRELESS_MAX_COMMAND_RESPONSE_LENGTH`: to set the biggest allowed response from the adapter.
+The default value is `50`, which allows reading all user messages (max receive length is `21`) and -in theory- up to `7` broadcasting servers *(7 values per broadcast * 7 = 49 responses)*.
+This library was only tested with `4` adapters, so the real maximum is unknown.

 ## Methods